beneath-hq/beneath/docs/example-applications/lending-club-investing.md

 {
   "A unique LC assigned ID for the loan listing."
   id: Int!

-  "The date when the borrower's application was listed on the platform."
-  list_d: Timestamp

   "The date when the borrower's loan was issued."
   issue_d: Timestamp